savashn/ecewo-modules/src/postgres/README.md

 > [!IMPORTANT]
 >
+> PostgreSQL is the only supported database in ecewo with async features, and this module is not finished yet.
+So there might be breaking changes at any time.
+>
-> PostgreSQL is the only database with built-in async support in ecewo.
-For other databases (MySQL, MongoDB, SQLite), use [workers](/docs/07.workers.md) for blocking queries.
-Or, consider implementing a [libuv](https://libuv.org/)-based integration similar to [ecewo-postgres module](https://github.com/savashn/ecewo/tree/main/src/modules/postgres.c).
+> For other databases (MySQL, MongoDB, SQLite), use [workers](/docs/07.workers.md) for blocking queries.
+Or, consider implementing a [libuv](https://libuv.org/)-based integration similar to ecewo-postgres module.

 ## Table of Contents